dboddie/inferno-ports-doc/cortex-m/preemption.md

 executing non-handler code will cause problems when handling undefined floating point instructions.

+The solution is to return to thread mode in order to perform a context switch.

 ## Current approach

-The workaround to allow `setlabel` and `gotolabel` to already run in thread mode is to handle an exception and return from it into thread mode.
-Then it is possible to call the context switching code.
+The mechanism to ensure that `setlabel` and `gotolabel` are always called in thread mode is to handle an exception and return from it into thread mode before calling the context switching code.
 However, returning from an exception in the normal way will cause the interrupted code to continue without the possibility of calling the context switcher.
 Therefore, the exception handler needs to return in a way that allows the context switcher to run.

 When an exception occurs, the values of some registers are automatically pushed onto the stack.
 As a result, its contents will look something like the